Classification of Rauzy classes in the moduli space of quadratic differentials: Abstract

 \section{Abstract}

-We study relations between Rauzy classes coming from an interval exchange map and the corresponding connected components in the moduli space of Abelian differentials.
+We study relations between Rauzy classes coming from an interval exchange map and the corresponding connected components of strata of the moduli space of Abelian differentials.
 This gives a criterion to decide whether two permutations are in the same Rauzy class or not, without actually computing them.
+We prove a similar result for Rauzy classes corresponding to quadratic differentials.